pelavarre/less-beeps/README.md

 In place of rigid rules, our games adapt to you.
 Each of our games includes Easter Eggs that let you modify gameplay.
-So that you control the experience, not the other way around
+You control the experience, not the other way around

 **Available games**
 - **Tic-Tac-Tuh** (Tic-Tac-Toe, but fun)